thiblahute/meson-website/Installing.md

     install_subdir('mydir', install_dir : 'include') # mydir subtree -> include/mydir

+Most of the time you want to install files relative to the install prefix.
+Sometimes you need to go outside of the prefix (such as writing files to <tt>/etc</tt> instead of <tt>/usr/etc</tt>.
+This can be accomplished by giving an absolute install path.

+    install_data('foobar', sources : 'foo.dat', install_dir : '/etc') # -> /etc/foo.dat

 ## Custom install behaviour ##

 Sometimes you need to do more than just install basic targets.
 Meson makes this easy by allowing you to specify a custom script to execute at install time.
 As an example, here is a script that generates an empty file in a custom directory.